 9. Nespresso Expert and Milk - Smart functionality

 The Nespresso Expert and Milk is a comprehensively featured Nespresso machine with some slightly unnecessary smart functions bolted on.
 Still, you get a range of coffee styles and a built-in milk frother and it's dead easy to use.
 Plus, as long as you're organised, you'll get to make yourself a coffee from bed every now and then.

-None of the smart features are essential of course, and ultimately they're more a matter of convenience than transformation.
+None of the smart features are essential - ultimately they're more a matter of convenience than transformation.
 Most of the time you'll make your coffee the same old way you would with any other Nespresso machine.
 But for those rare occasions you're able to plan ahead, prepare a pod and a cup, and wake up to the smell of fresh coffee, it just might all be worth it.

 Read our full Nespresso Expert and Milk review